Snowflake-Labs/orchestration-framework/README.md

 ## Tool Requirements
 Cortex Cube requires the underlying Cortex Search, Cortex Analyst, or Python tools to be configured by the user.

-To follow the Quickstart, you can generate the Cortex Search and Cortex Analyst demo services as follows:
+To follow the Quickstart notebook in this repo, you can generate the Cortex Search and Cortex Analyst demo services as follows:
 ```python
 from CortexCube.tools.utils import generate_demo_services
 from snowflake.snowpark import Session